rossandroid/ProductListApp/README.md

 * The application based on Android Architecture Components using the MVP pattern
 * The network implementation uses Retrofit2
 * The response JSON has been parse with GSON
-* Every layer communication with each other via RxJava2
+* Every layer communication with each other via RxJava